daquintero/data_science_playground/README.md

 # Overview

-I wanted to do a **Github-publishable** data science project to share my knowledge of Pandas and Python I use daily.
-I found the time to do it with this one for a semi-open ended coursework.
-In this project, I made an integrated-sensor system, and after many simulations (4GB of many CSV files), I wanted to find the system's optimal design parameters.
-I used Pandas for the Big-Data analysis, Matplotlib 3D to plot, and [MATLAB/Simulink](./data_generation_model/HeadingSystem.prj) (required) to create the system.
-See the report on how the data was analysed at the end.
+I wanted to do a **Github-publishable** data science project to share my knowledge of Pandas and Python.
+I found the time to do it during this open-ended coursework, so here it is!
+In this project, I made an integrated-sensor system, and after many simulations (4GB of CSV files), I wanted to find the system's optimal design parameters.
+I used Pandas for the Big-Data analysis, Matplotlib 3D to plot, and [MATLAB/Simulink](./data_generation_model/HeadingSystem.prj) (required) to model the system.
+See [this report](./report/report.pdf) on how the data was used, displayed and analysed.

 Skills demonstrated in [this project Jupyter lab](./analytics/dataRawAnalytics.ipynb):
 * Multi-dimensional data analytics and comprehension with Pandas MultiIndexes (3M+ data lines)